Thinking about writing fiction? I’ve had questions from freelance writers who want to spend their sudden free time writing a novel.

 Ideas are everywhere; they provide inspiration for your novels.
 Whenever something catches your attention, jot it down in a sentence or two.

-3. Focus on story first, then on plot
+3. Focus on the story first, then on the plot

 You should be able to sum up your story in a sentence: a faithless husband who married for money hires a hit man to kill his wealthy, unsuspecting wife.

 - Evoke emotion.

 Check out IMDb for examples of story summaries.
 Here’s the Shawshank Redemption’s summary: two imprisoned men bond over a number of years, finding solace and eventual redemption through acts of common decency.